shadowlockgh/licentia/guides/bodyslide_guide.md

 In your Licentia NEXT Installation folder there will be a folder named Stock Game.
 Inside the folder you can `Right Click` /Data, and choose `Copy as Path`.
 Paste your Installation Path in the Game Data path for Skyrim SE, then hit OK to continue to the main interface.

-## Step 3.
-Select your respective Outfits and Preset
+## Step :three: &mdash; Select your respective Outfits and Preset

 On the top right of the interface there will be two search bars for Filter Groups and Filter Outfits, select the search icon for Filter Groups and select Choose Groups.